 - a.
-Existing vegetation within the setbacks shall be maintained except where berms, haul roads and conveyors are required. - b.
-New vegetation shall be maintained in accordance with note G.5 on this drawing. - c.
-Silt fencing shall be installed at the easterly limit of Phases 1A and 2A where field drainage enters the existing watercourse.
-Silt fencing will serve to demarcate the limit of protected area until the watercourse is diverted. - d.
+Existing vegetation within the setbacks shall be maintained except where berms, haul roads and conveyors are - b.
+New vegetation shall be maintained in accordance with note G.5 on this drawing. c.
+Silt fencing shall be installed at the easterly limit of Phases 1A and 2A where field drainage enters the existing H. Water Study

+11. Detailed blast records shall be maintained in accordance with current industry best practices

+- watercourse.
+Silt fencing will serve to demarcate the limit of protected area until the watercourse is diverted. d.
 Stockpiling of all excavated material shall be in accordance with note H.7 on drawing 2 of 6. - e.
 Topsoil and overburden stockpiles shall be maintained in accordance with the Best Management Practices for the Protection, Creation and Maintenance of Bank Swallow Habitat in Ontario (MNRF 2017).
-Stripped overburden and topsoil for rehabilitation shall be utilized in accordance with notes E.4, E.5 and E.6 on drawing 2 of 6. - f.
-Dust control will be implemented in accordance with Section B on this drawing. - g.
+Stripped overburden and topsoil for rehabilitation shall be utilized in accordance with notes E.4, E.5 and E.6 on drawing 2 - f.
+Dust control will be implemented in accordance with Section B on this drawing.

+g.
 Fuel storage shall be in accordance with the notes under Section K on drawing 2 of 6.

-2. Natural Channel Design

-- a.
-The existing watercourse will remain open (not culverted) where it enters the south limit of the South Extraction Area. - b.
+2. Natural Channel Design a.
+The existing watercourse will remain open (not culverted) where it enters the south limit of the South Extraction

+- b.
 Where the watercourse exits the North Extraction Area, a culvert will be installed to maintain the watercourse while allowing an acoustic berm to be constructed.
-As part of final rehabilitation, the berm and culvert shall be removed to allow for the watercourse to be open.
+As part of final rehabilitation, the berm and culvert shall be removed to allow for the watercourse to be open. - c.

-- c.
 As part of site preparation, a compensation pond will be constructed in the Watercourse Realignment Transition Area within Phase 2B, in accordance with the Natural Channel Design Report (Stantec 2021).
 The compensation pond will be excavated to a maximum depth of 174 masl in this area and in accordance with DFO authorization.
 No drilling or blasting shall occur in this Transition Area. - d.
 As extraction is completed in Phases 1B and 2B, these areas will be filled with clay overburden material to an elevation ranging between 173 to 178 masl.
-In accordance with the Natural Channel Design Report (Stantec 2021), a new watercourse channel will be constructed, vegetated and designed in these areas and will include the following design elements: - d.1.
+In accordance with the Natural Channel Design Report (Stantec 2021), a new watercourse channel will be constructed, vegetated and designed in these areas and will include - d.1.
 Floodplain wetlands - d.2.
 Fish habitat ponds, including new pike spawning habitat as well as foraging, spawning and rearing habitat for other fish species - d.3.
 Creek sections - d.4.
-Wood debris toe protection and wood reinforced banks - d.5.
-Log sills - d.6.
-Augmented riffle. - e.
-Culverts will be installed under Upper's Lane and the unopened road allowance. - f.
-2:1 side slopes shall be established on the east side of the new watercourse channel down to the quarry floor. - g.
-Once the realigned watercourse channel has been constructed in Phases 1B and 2B and adequate vegetation to mitigate potential erosion has been established (as confirmed by an ecologist), water from the existing watercourse will be diverted to the realigned watercourse in consultation with regulatory authorities.
-A fish rescue will be undertaken prior to dewatering and channel relocation.
-A License to Collect Fish for Scientific Purposes will be obtained for the fish rescue.
+Wood debris toe protection and wood reinforced banks planted in accordance with the Rehabilitation Plan (drawing 5 of 6).